R-Anurag/Pathfinding-Visualizer/README.md

 #### Welcome to the Pathfinding Visualizer repository!
 Explore and compare different pathfinding algorithms on a map of Bangalore city. 🌟🗺️

-### **You should be aware:-**
-- *First Load*: When you load the visualizer for the first time, it's like a map unfolding in front of you. 🌍 It might take a moment as the data loads in (this is just how map visualizations function).
-- *Subsequent operations*: Once the data is cached, subsequent functioning will be swift, bringing the map and pathfinding algorithms to life in an instant. 🚀

 ## Table of Contents

 1. Introduction